 Interestingly, watches to this standard arrived towards the end of the war, and were mostly "decommissioned" and sold to the public.

 The W.W.W watches were issued with an open end pig skin strap with flexible metal strips to attach the strap to the fixed lug bars or leather pull through straps.
-Alternatively, and more rarely, they were equipped with the AF 2010 pull through canvas straps as shown below on a IWC.
-(Ref 1).
+Alternatively, and more rarely, towards the end of the war they were equipped (or retrofitted) with the 44 pattern webbing A6/AF2010 pull through canvas strap as shown below on a IWC (Ref 1).

 Image courtesy : Konrad Krinim